Just the Facts... |

 Other facts |

-In late April 1997 the general-issue format was changed to two letters followed by four numbers beginning at AA-0000, and the position of the slogan and jurisdiction name was reversed.
-The highest observed number is AY-8223, and plates of this base were probably numbered through AY-9999.
+In late April 1997 the standard auto plate configuration was changed to two letters followed by four numbers beginning at AA-0000, and the position of the slogan and jurisdiction name was reversed.
+Although the highest observed number is AY-8223, Celebrate & Discover plates were probably numbered through AY-9999.
+Click here to see examples of plates of most two-letter series issued from April 1997 through Nov.
+2000 and to learn during which months during this period plates of each two-letter series were distributed.

 Period of Issuance |